libxml-raku/LibXML-raku/lib/LibXML/Document.md

         $dom = LibXML::Document.createDocument( $version, $encoding );

     DOM-style constructor for the document class.
-As Parameter it takes the version string and (optionally) the encoding string.
+As parameters it takes the version string and (optionally) the encoding string.
 Simply calling *createDocument *() will create the document:

         <?xml version="your version" encoding="your encoding"?>

-    Both parameter are optional.
+    Both parameters are optional.
 The default value for *$version * is `1.0 `, of course.
 If the *$encoding * parameter is not set, the encoding will be left unset, which means UTF-8 is implied.

     The call of *createDocument *() without any parameter will result the following code: